Honzurka/ArgParser/README.md

 With `dotnet` installed execute `dotnet test` from project root folder.

 ## Generating documentation
 With `doxygen` installed execute `doxygen Doxyfile`.
-After documentation is generated it can be view at [Documentation/html](./Documentation/html/index.html)
+After documentation is generated it can be viewed at [Documentation/html/index.html](./Documentation/html/index.html)

 # Design ideas
 ## Defining synonyms